minetest/minetest/doc/lua_api.md

 Of the model file formats, only a subset is supported:

 Simple textured meshes (with multiple textures), optionally with normals.
-The .x and .b3d formats additionally support skeletal animation.
+The .x, .b3d and .gltf formats additionally support (a single) skeletal animation.

 Do not rely on glTF features not being supported; they may be supported in the future.
 The backwards compatibility guarantee does not extend to ignoring unsupported features.